 Council makes every effort to keep insurance licensee resources regularly updated.
 Please check back often.

 Each investigation is unique and investigation timelines vary.
-Council is committed to updating complainants every 60 days on the progress of an investigation.
+Council is committed to updating complainants every 60 days on the progress of an investigation or as often as reasonably possible.
 The person under investigation is updated on the progress as is reasonable in the circumstances.

 More information on Council's investigation process can be found here.